-Power BI provides multiple ways of sharing the content with users.
+Power BI provides multiple ways of sharing content with users.
 Each sharing method has pros and cons and can be used for specific scenarios.
-Some of the sharing methods can be used together to build a framework for sharing.
-In this post, I will talk about the most basic way of sharing Power BI content.
-This method is called Dashboard Sharing.
-Dashboard sharing is the easiest way of sharing; however, it is always the best way of sharing.
-In this post, you’ll learn how this method works, you will learn about pros and cons of this method, and scenarios of using it.
+Some sharing methods can be used together to build a framework for sharing.
+This article and video discuss the most basic way to share Power BI content.
+This method is called Dashboard (or Report) Sharing.
+Dashboard sharing is the easiest way of sharing; however, it may not always be the best way.
+In this article and video, you’ll learn how this method works, you will learn about the pros and cons of this method, and the scenarios of using it.

 Power BI Content Owner

 Before going through the dashboard sharing, you need to understand the content security in Power BI.
-When you publish a *.pbix report into Power BI website, especially when you publish it under “My workspace”, no one else will see or have access to your report.
+When you publish a *.pbix report to Power BI Service, especially when you publish it under “My workspace,” no one else will see or have access to your report.
 It would be only you who has access to it.
-Then you can decide whom you want to share this report.
+Then you can decide with whom you want to share this report.

-Every Power BI content (report, dashboard, or dataset) has an owner; content owner is the person who created and published that content into Power BI.
+Every Power BI content (report, dashboard, or dataset) has an owner; the content owner is the person who created and published that content into Power BI.
 The owner has full access to the content of Power BI.
-One of the accesses that owner has is to share the content with others.
+One of the owner’s accesses is sharing the content with others.

-What dashboard sharing as the name of it explains is based on a dashboard.
-You can only share a dashboard with this method, not a report.
-Consider that you have a dashboard like below screenshot, and you want to share it.
+Dashboard or Report sharing, as the name explains, is based on a dashboard.
+You can only share a dashboard or report with this method, not a Dataflow or Datamart.
+Consider that you have a dashboard like the below screenshot, and you want to share it.
 There is a share link at the top right corner of the dashboard.

-Dashboard sharing have very few options to set and is very simple to configure.
-You just need to add the email address of people whom you want to share this report.
+Dashboard sharing has few options to set and is very simple to configure.
+You need to add the email address of the people with whom you want to share this report.
 You can also write a message for them to know that this report is shared with them.
 If you are sharing a report or dashboard, you may get two slightly different options.
 If you share a dashboard, you will get an option like this.

 - Allow recipients to share your dashboard

-After configuration, then you can click on Share button.
+After configuration, then you can click on the Share button.
 The recipient will immediately have access to the report.
-If you selected “Send email notification to recipients”, they will receive an email.
+If you select “Send email notification to recipients,” they will receive an email.
 Otherwise, they get a notification in Power BI itself.
-When they login to the service (http://powerbi.microsoft.com), they can find this dashboard or report under the Browse and then “Shared with me” section.
+When they log in to the service (or in the mobile app for Power BI), they can find this dashboard or report under the Browse and then “Shared with me” section.

-With dashboard sharing, users will have two levels of access; Read, or Read and reshare.
-If you give them access, without selecting the option “Allow recipients to share your dashboard”, then this access is Read.
-If you choose the option mentioned above, then the access is Read and Reshare.
+With dashboard (or report) sharing, users will have three levels of access; Read, Read and reshare, and Build.
+If you give them access without selecting the option “Allow recipients to share your dashboard, ” this access is Read.
+If you choose the option mentioned above, the access is Read and Reshare.
 And to give the Build access, you need to select “Allow recipients to build content with the data associated with this dashboard.”

-Another way of setting access is through manage permission in the dashboard, report, or dataset.
-If you share a dashboard, by default the report and the dataset will also be shared as read-only for users.
-Users can click on dashboard and go to the report; they can interact with the report quickly.
+Another way of setting access is through Manage permission in the dashboard, report, or dataset.
+If you share a dashboard, by default, the report and the dataset will also be shared as read-only for users.
+Users can click on the dashboard and go to the report; they can interact with the report quickly.
 However, they cannot Edit the report.
-The access to edit report cannot be provided through this method.
+Access to edit reports cannot be provided through this method.

 To manage permission on every item (dashboard, report, or dataset) individually, you can go to Manage Permission in the more options of the object.

-Manage permissions will show you a detailed list of access to the dashboard, reports, and datasets.
-In the left-hand-side of the Manage Permissions section, you will see related reports, and datasets.
+Manage permissions will show you a detailed access list to the dashboard, reports, and datasets.
+You will see related reports and datasets on the left-hand side of the Manage Permissions section.
 You can click on the report.

-By clicking on a report or dataset, you will see the permission specified for that object.
+Access can be seen through links or Direct access (directly authorized through the Manage permissions).
+You will see the permission specified for that object by clicking on a report or dataset.
 And you can change it.
-For example, user email@example.com has access as Read to the report in below screenshot (because we shared this dashboard with him, so the report sharing happened automatically after that).
+For example, user email@example.com has access as Read to the report in the below screenshot (because we shared this dashboard with him, the report sharing happened automatically after that).
 You can remove that access by clicking on more options.

-You will see the Remove access window, which asks do you also want to remove the access to some of the related content or not.
+You will see the Remove access window, which asks whether you want to remove access to some of the related content or not.

-If you are removing access to some of the other items, you should be careful, because that item might be used in multiple other objects.
-For example, if you remove the access to the dataset, that dataset might be used in multiple reports.
+If you remove access to other items, you should be careful because that item might be used in multiple other objects.
+For example, if you remove access to the dataset, that dataset might be used in multiple reports.

-If you shared a dashboard with a user but removed the access to the report or dataset, the user when logged in and accessing the dashboard will see the error message for tiles that are coming from that report.
-Users cannot drill into the report, because they don’t have access to it.
+If you shared a dashboard with a user but removed access to the report or dataset, the user will see the error message for tiles coming from that report when logged in and accessing the dashboard.
+Users cannot drill into the report because they don’t have access.

 Licensing part of this sharing

-Dashboard sharing like many other methods of sharing in Power BI is a paid feature.
-The account which is sharing the content should be Power BI pro account, and people who are using the shared content, should be part of a paid account (Power BI Pro accounts, of Power BI free accounts under a Power BI premium capacity).
-I’ll talk about licensing more in future posts.
-Free users with no connection to Power BI premium cannot leverage content shared with this method of sharing.
+Dashboard or report sharing, like many other Power BI methods, is a paid feature.
+The account sharing the content should be a Power BI Pro account (Or PPU), and people using the shared content should be part of a paid account Power BI Pro account or PPU.
+Free users cannot leverage content shared with this method of sharing.

 Advantages of Dashboard Sharing